 Yes.
-The total cost of a home fundraiser must be \$500 or less, or the event will qualify as a nonmonetary contribution.
+The total cost of a home fundraiser must be \$500 or less, or the payment for the event will qualify as a nonmonetary contribution.
 This is true no matter how many committees benefit from the event.

 E. May a nonprofit organization hold a joint fundraiser with a political committee?